Rishi004/Rishi004/README.md

 - 🔭 **Currently working on:**
 Building robust back-end systems with Spring Boot, exploring the DevOps landscape, and occasionally sweet-talking Docker into behaving.
 Passionate about clean architecture, meaningful abstractions, and solving problems that improve developer workflows.

-- 🌱 **Currently learning:**
+- 🌱 **Currently Learning:**
-Docker & CI/CD pipelines ⚙️ | Cloud fundamentals & scalable deployments ☁️ | Blockchain engineering — diving into a new rabbit hole 🕳️✨
+  - Optimizing CI/CD pipelines with advanced automation and industry best practices.
+  - Designing cloud-native systems that are scalable, resilient, and production-ready.
+  - Refining frontend development skills using React and Next.js for performant and maintainable interfaces.

 - 👯 **Looking to collaborate on:**
+  - Innovative back-end projects
+  - System design challenges
-Innovative back-end projects, system design challenges, or anything that pushes boundaries in scalability, performance, and developer experience.
+  - Anything that pushes boundaries in scalability, performance, and developer experience

 - 🤝 **Looking for help with:**
 Leveling up my DevOps expertise—especially CI/CD best practices, infrastructure as code, and container orchestration.
 If you have tips, tools, or secret YAML spells, I’m all ears.